Kevinnota/NED-flow/README.md

 ### Getting started downloading sequences
 The reference genomes/assemblies are optained from the genbank ftp server `ftp.ncbi.nlm.nih.gov/genomes/genbank/`.
 The `assembly_summary.txt` is downloaded and queried for the availible genomes, their status, and taxonomic information.
 Genbank genomes are divided into taxonomic groups, and NED-flow retains these.
 So the databases are split into:

-*Databases intended to be used with NED-flow for taxonomy*
+*Databases intended to be used with NED-flow for taxonomy classification*
 - plant
 - vertebrate_mammalian
 - vertebrate_other